 Caltrans has a specific process for filing a claim based on the amount of damages you are seeking.
 If the amount of your claim is $10,000 or less, you can file a claim directly through the Department of Transportation.
 For claims over $10,000, you will need to file a claim with the Government Claims Program in Sacramento.
 An attorney can help you understand the process and your legal options.

 Most counties have a municipal rule that roadway hazards on public streets and highways need to be cleared by a local roadway maintenance crew within a reasonable amount of time.
 After all, it is illogical to expect the average driver to get out of their car in the middle of traffic to haul a loose couch out of one of the lanes.
 To this end, local municipalities can be held liable for crashes caused by poor roadway conditions.
 But pursuing such a claim is typically more complex than the average car accident claim.

 You will be restricted by a quick statute of limitations whenever you want to sue a government entity.
 In California, you have to file a claim against the responsible agency – like CalTrans or a local department of transportation – within 6 months of an accident.
 Other states have even briefer time limits, so you need to pay close attention to the laws in your area.

-Furthermore, your claim needs to show that the roadway hazard was left in the street for an unreasonable amount of time and that it contributed to your crash.
+Furthermore, your claim needs to show that the roadway hazard was left in the street for an unreasonable amount of time and that it contributed to your car, truck, or bus accident.
 Municipal agencies can try to defend themselves by saying they did not receive notice of the hazard until after your accident, or only a short amount of time before, leaving them with no time to go clean it up.
 In other words, the defendant will certainly use any excuse they can to dodge liability for your damages.
 To build your claim with the confidence needed to stand up to such a stubborn and resourceful opposition, you should consider working with a personal injury attorney as soon as possible.